barryclark/jekyll-now/_posts/2021-7-29-twilio-worker-hand-pt1.md

 Awesome!

-Now head over to the "Teams" tab in flex, can you spot the problem we have by using the redux state store??
+Now head over to the "Teams" tab in flex, can you spot the problem we have by using the redux state store?
 Dont worry we will fix it in the second part of this post

 ### Conclusion
 We have created our code that will store the state of our workers hand (raised/lowered).
 We have also written the worker view component that we need to show to the worker to allow them to interact.
 But at the moment, it's pretty useless...

 The worker can raise their hand, but when 1 worker raises their hand, the supervisor sees all.
-Check out [part 2]({{ site.baseurl }}/twilio-worker-hand-pt2){:target="_blank"} where we will fix our state store issues, for this we will also need to get to grips with [Twilio Sync](https://www.twilio.com/sync){:target="_blank"}.
+Check out [part 2]({{ site.baseurl }}/twilio-worker-hand-pt2){:target="_blank"} where we will fix our state storage issues, for this we will also need to get to grips with [Twilio Sync](https://www.twilio.com/sync){:target="_blank"}.